 Much research went into choosing a location for the treatment plant.
 Availability of water, power reliability, and land cost were all considered in the search for the perfect location.
 Rough River was the obvious choice since most of the water system growth was in the western part of the county.

 After talking with the US Army Corps of Engineers, local fishermen, and other water systems with intakes on Rough River Lake we surveyed several locations with a depth finder and visual inspections that were considered to be deep pools of water even at winter water levels.
 We then focused on power reliability and land cost and found the area of Concord Point to be the most suitable.
-With its deep pools of water, dual three phase electric feed from two electric substations and affordable land cost the site at 517 Waterside Dr in the Southwinds Development was chosen.
+With its deep pools of water, dual three phase electric feed from two electric substation and affordable land cost the site at 517 Waterside Dr in the Southwinds Development was chosen.

-The Water District has since purchased additional adjoining land for future expansion and the area around the water plant has been further developed with improved roads and new lake houses.
+The Water District has since purchased additional adjoining land for future expansion and the areas around the water plant has been further developed with improved roads and new lake houses.
 This location has proven to be a very good choice.
 Availability of water has never been an issue and power has always been reliable.

 Tale of The Tape